 CRA-E Graduate Fellows Program

-The CRA-E Graduate Fellows program provides opportunities for Ph.D. candidates in a computing field to contribute to CRA-E projects, to network with computer science education advocates on the committee, and to engage in advocacy for mentoring undergraduate students and promote computer science research and undergraduate education at the national level.
+The CRA-E Graduate Fellows program provides opportunities for Ph.D. candidates in a computing field to contribute to the Computing Research Association’s Education Committee (CRA-E) projects, network with computer science education advocates on the committee, and engage in advocacy for undergraduate research education.

-CRA-E’s activities focus promoting the health of the computing research pipeline including promoting undergraduate research, providing resources to faculty to prepare talented students for research, and encouraging undergraduates to pursue graduate education and research careers in computing fields.
-A description of current and past activities can be found here.
+CRA-E’s activities focus on promoting the health of the computing research pipeline including promoting undergraduate research, providing resources to faculty to prepare talented students for research, and encouraging undergraduates to pursue graduate education and research careers in computing fields.
+Current and past CRA-E activities can be found here.

 Call for nominations

-The Computing Research Association’s Education Committee (CRA-E) seeks one Ph.D. student to serve as a Fellow.
+CRA-E seeks one Ph.D. candidate to serve as a Fellow.
 This is an opportunity for graduate students in computing-related fields to gain experience serving on a national committee of the computer research community.

 Nomination process:

-Faculty members are invited to nominate one graduate student from their institution (but multiple nominations are permitted by distinct faculty members from the same institution) by collecting and submitting a nomination package that includes:
+Faculty members are invited to nominate one graduate student from their institution (multiple nominations are permitted by distinct faculty members from the same institution).

-- One faculty recommendation letter describing the student’s interpersonal skills and evidence of interest in mentoring undergraduates.
-They should also state that the student is indeed actively involved in PhD research and has mentored undergrads in their research.
+1. One faculty recommendation letter describing the student’s interpersonal skills and evidence of interest in mentoring undergraduates.
+Importantly, this letter should describe the student’s involvement in PhD research and their experience mentoring undergraduates in research.

-- The student’s C.V. including research interests and accomplishments.
+2. The student’s C.V. including their research interests and accomplishments.

-- A one-page statement written by the student.
-The statement should describe the nominee’s interest in the CRA-E Fellow position, experience mentoring undergraduates, and long-term aspirations.
+3. A one-page statement written by the student describing their interest in the CRA-E Fellow position, experience mentoring undergraduates, and long-term aspirations.

-Typically, the faculty member will be in the student’s department, but not necessarily the student’s adviser.
+Typically, faculty member nominating candidates will be in the student’s department, but they do not have to be the student’s advisor.

 Selection process:

-- Attending the annual CRA-E meeting (typically in June, travel expenses to be paid by CRA-E)
+• Attend the annual CRA-E meeting (typically in June; travel expenses reimbursed by CRA-E)

-- Providing a graduate student perspective for material on the CRA-E’s Conquer site.
+• Provide a graduate student perspective for material on the CRA-E’s SPARC site, (previously Conquer).

 CRA-E Fellows are expected to contribute approximately 5 hours per month.